in_category vs has_term? How to check parent/child relationships? A complete engineering guide to WordPress taxonomy logic.

 EN

-Mastering WordPress conditional logic IN 2026: Categories, tags, and taxonomies
+WordPress conditional logic for taxonomies

 5.00 /5 - (23 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 Logic is the brain of your theme.
 In 2026, with Full Site Editing (FSE) and complex Block Themes, you might think PHP logic is obsolete.
 It is not.
 Backend logic determines what to render before the Block Editor even loads.

+Learn more about professional WordPress development at WPPoland.
 A common mistake developers make is confusing in_category() (for the native ‘category’ taxonomy) with has_term() (for custom taxonomies).
 This 1500-word guide establishes the Standard Operating Procedures for conditional logic in modern WordPress development.

-Part 1: The basics - Checking categories
+#Part 1: The basics - Checking categories

-1. IN_category()
+#1.
+IN_category()

 Use this STRICTLY for the built-in “Category” taxonomy.